ChrisChinchilla/Chip-Shop/manual.md

 ## Phases per Turn
 Each turn consists of 6 short phases, these happen with all players undertaking each in sequence, clockwise.
 A turn ends after the last player has completed phase 6.
 1. Receive money for successful products (Not in 1st turn)
-2. Buy and allocate resources to costs
+2. Buy and allocate resources or draw income
 3. Draw and play events
 4. Draw and bring personalities into play
 5. Draw products